frameable/aviary.sh/README.md

   host diff                     See what has changed in the local inventory host push                     Push local inventory changes up to the git origin
 ```

+### Why Bash?

+For just about three decades, bash has been standard issue on the vast majority of computers serving traffic on the Internet.
+Other languages have come and gone, each with their own story and arc, while bash has just been there.

+In addition to it consistently being there, it is good / good-enough at most everything we want to do while configuring a machine.
+If we were using some other language half the time we'd end up shelling out anyway, so let's just stick in the shell to begin with and revel in the ease and consistency...

+But it's too _funky_ you say.
+Well, yes, bash can have its quirks.
+But we need some funk every now and then.
+Let's just embrace it!